 The law requires a number of factors to be considered when deciding what is in the best interests of a person who lacks capacity.
 The checklist below details these factors.
 This list is not exhaustive and the MCA Code of Practice should be referred to for more details.

-- It is important not to make assumptions about someone’s best interests merely on the basis of his or her age, appearance, condition or any aspect of their behaviour.
+- It is important not to make assumptions about someone’s best interests merely on the basis of their age, appearance, condition or any aspect of their behaviour.

 - The decision maker must consider all the relevant circumstances relating to the decision in question.

 - The decision maker must consider whether the person is likely to regain capacity (for example after receiving medical treatment).
-If he or she is likely to, can the decision or act wait until then?
+If they are likely to, can the decision or act wait until then?

 - The decision maker must involve the person as fully as possible in the decision that is being made on their behalf.